-§ 2-12-3 ADOPTING THE CAPITAL IMPROVEMENTS PROGRAM; PUBLICATION.
+§ 2-12-2 ADOPTING THE CAPITAL IMPROVEMENTS PROGRAM; PUBLICATION.

 (A) The Mayor shall submit by November 21 of each even-numbered year, except as provided by division (C) of this section, the proposed Capital Improvements Program to the Environmental Planning Commission.
-The Environmental Planning Commission shall conduct at least one public hearing on responsibilities of the Commission for plans and policies on development and on protection of the environment as delineated in §§ 14-13-3-1 et seq.
+The Environmental Planning Commission shall conduct at least one public hearing on responsibilities of the

+Commission for plans and policies on development and on protection of the environment as delineated §§ 14-13-3-1 et seq.
 The Environmental Planning Commission shall submit its recommendations on the proposed program to the Mayor by December 1 of each even-numbered year.
 The Mayor is not required to revise the proposed Capital Improvements Program to incorporate the recommendations of the Environmental Planning Commission but may do so.

-(B) The Mayor shall submit the proposed Capital Improvements Program, including any recommendations of the Environmental Planning Commission, to the Council by January 3 of each odd-numbered year, except as provided by division (C) of this section.

-(C) The Capital Improvements Programs for the Air Quality, Aviation Enterprise, Parking Enterprise, Refuse Disposal, and Golf Enterprise Funds shall be developed in accordance with the following procedure:

-(1) The capital improvements appropriations for the above referenced funds shall be developed by the Mayor in conjunction with operating budgets and supporting rate proposals, if any, and shall be submitted to the Council no later than April 1 of each year.

-(2) The Mayor shall submit to the Council any proposed rate increases required for the proposed Capital Improvements Programs of the above referenced funds along with the operating budget no later than April 1st of each year.
-These Capital Improvement Program budgets shall be fully integrated into the proposed ten year program by the CIP Office.

-(D) The Council shall approve the Capital Improvements Program as proposed or shall amend and approve it.
+- (B) The Mayor shall submit the proposed Capital Improvements Program, including any recommendations of the Environmental Planning Commission, to the Council by January 3 of each odd-numbered year, except as provided by division (C) of this section. - (C) The Capital Improvements Programs for the refuse utility and the water utilities shall be developed in accordance with the following procedure: - (1) The capital improvements appropriations for the city refuse utility and the water utilities shall, as required by § 2-11-19, be developed by the Mayor in conjunction with operating budgets and supporting rate proposals, called respectively the "Refuse Division Combined Budget and Rate Proposal" and the "Water Utilities Department Combined Budget and Rate Proposal." - (2) The Water Utilities Capital Improvements Program shall be included as a regular part of the Capital Improvements Program and submitted after a review by the CIP Office to the Environmental Planning Commission by November 1 of each year, which commission shall conduct at least one hearing on the portion of the program which pertains to the responsibilities of the commission for plans and policies on development and on protection of the environment, as delineated in §§ 14-13-3-1 et seq.
+The Environmental Planning Commission shall submit its recommendations on the proposed programs to the Mayor.
+The Mayor is not required to revise the proposed program or to incorporate the recommendations of the Environmental Planning Commission but may do so. - (3) The Mayor shall submit to the Council any proposed rate increases required for the proposed Capital Improvements Programs of the Water and Wastewater projects of the Public Works Department and Refuse projects of the Solid Waste and Beautification Department within the operating budget no later than March 1st of each year.
+These Capital Improvement Program budgets shall be fully integrated into the proposed ten year program by the CIP Office. - (D) The Council shall approve the Capital Improvements Program as proposed or shall amend and approve it.
 Council action shall be within 60 days after it has been submitted by the Mayor.
 This period begins on the date of introduction of the CIP bill at a City Council meeting.
 The Council shall hold at least one public hearing on the proposed program.